Get Custom Training

 Example:

-Drop a status update and the coach highlights what’s clear, what’s implied, and what’s missing.
-It suggests a single sentence that names the risk and the ask in human language.
+An AI coach reviews status updates and points out what is clear, what is implied, and what is missing.
+It suggests a single sentence that names the risk and the request in straightforward language.

 Scenario Practice and Role-Play